Skip to content. Skip to main navigation.

 PageLines- Cub_Scout_Logo-300x300.jpgWhat is Scouting?

-Scouting has been teaching boys and girls to appreciate the outdoors, learn how to work with others and make new friends since 1910.
-Besides building your son’s confidence, Scouting give you the opportunity to watch him grow and mature into an active member of the community.
+Scouting has been teaching youth to appreciate the outdoors, learn how to work with others and make new friends since 1910.
+Besides building your child’s confidence, Scouting gives you the opportunity to watch your child grow and mature into an active member of the community.

 How old (or young) can a boy or girl be to join Cub Scouts?

-Cub Scouting is for boys and girls in the first through fifth grades, or 7 to 10 years of age.
-Those who are older than 10, or who have completed the fifth grade, can no longer join Cub Scouting, but they may be eligible to join the Boy Scouting or Venturing program.
+Cub Scouting is for boys and girls in kindergarten through fifth grades, or 5 to 10 years of age.
+Those who are older than 10, or who have completed the fifth grade, can join Scouts BSA (ages 11-17) or a Venturing program (ages 14-21).

-Cub Scouting, Boy Scouting, and Venturing are programs of the Boy Scouts of America—so in that sense, Cub Scouts, Boy Scouts, and Venturers are all members of the same organization.
-However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of younger boys.
-Scouting is designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
+Cub Scouting, Scouts BSA, and Venturing are programs of Scouting America—so in that sense, they are all members of the same organization.
+However, they are entirely different programs: Cub Scouting is a family-oriented program designed specifically to address the needs of Scouts ages 5-10.
+Scouts BSA is designed to achieve the aims of Scouting through a vigorous outdoor program and peer group leadership with the counsel of an adult Scoutmaster.
 Venturing provides positive experiences through exciting and meaningful youth-run activities that help members pursue their special interests, grow by teaching others, and develop leadership skills.

 What do Scouts Learn?